Skip to main content

 πŸ‘‰ The next step after <Type of activity> is usually <Mountain> except for these exceptions:

-In the example above, instead of"Mountain," you can choose any other question.
+In the example above, instead of "Mountain," you can choose any other question.
 In this way, you create a logical sequence in your conversation.

-3. If you want to present another question after a specific answer you can adjust the flow by clicking the'+ Exception' button.
+3. If you want to present another question after a specific answer, you can adjust the flow by clicking the '+ Exception' button.

 The structure of an exception is as follows: